58Ship Type: Sailing Vessel

 In 1935, this historic ship was sold to Norwegian shipping magnate G.Unger Vetlesen and his wife Maude Monell and was renamed Vema, acombination of Vetlesen and Maude.

-continental drift.
 After its career as a research vessel, she entered a new career as a cruising yacht, the S/V Mandalay, accommodating 58 Passengers and about 24 Crew.
 A three masted, 236 ft. tall ship with teak decks and original wood work throughout the ship.
+All cabins have ensuite bathrooms, size varying depending on cabin type.

 On the s/v Mandalay, experience a Caribbean few others ever see or even dream of.
 Partake in raising the sails, take a turn at the helm or just enjoy the winds of the Caribbean sea filling the sails with new friends aboard.
 With Sail Windjammer, you can explore Caribbean Islands on the S/V Mandalay!